 Generally speaking, value-add plays are perfect for investors dealing with commercial properties that aren’t looking to keep retail real estate on their books for long spans of time.
 While there is a plethora of investors who apply this approach to residential properties, the same investment tenets carry over for commercial investors as well.
 Similar to a residential value-add play, commercial investors need to balance keeping current tenants happy while simultaneously finding ways to elevate the collective resale value of the property and minimizing operating costs.
 If the property isn’t fully occupied at the time of acquisition, investors will need to improve the property to bring in new high-paying tenants that will flourish long-term in the given market.

-If you would like more insights about the New Jersey market, or need a hard money lender to fund your next investment there, then don’t hesitate to contact Park Rock Capital.
+If you would like more insights about the real estate market, real estate loans, or need a hard money options to fund your next investment there, then don’t hesitate to contact Park Rock Capital.